mlcommons/ck/docs/getting-started/cbench-installation.md

-# cBrain installation
+# cBench installation

-You can install the client on most platforms using PIP as follows:
+You can install cBench on most platforms using PIP as follows:

 ```
-pip install cbrain
+pip install cbench
 ```

-You can also install the cBrain client using a specific Python version (for example, Python 3.6):
+You can also install cBench using a specific Python version (for example, Python 3.6):
 ```
-python3.6 -m pip install cbrain
+python3.6 -m pip install cbench
 ```

 *You may need to add flag "--user" to install the client in the user space:*
 ```
-pip install cbrain --user
+pip install cbench --user
-python3.6 -m pip install cbrain --user
+python3.6 -m pip install cbench --user
 ```

 You should now be able to run this client using one of the following alternative commands:
 ```
 cb

-python3.6 -m cbrain
+python3.6 -m cbench
 ```

 If the installation is successful, you will see the list of all [available commands](../guide/commands).